kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1939</span> Anticipating the likes of such brilliant leaders as Marcos, Estrada and Duterte, strangely prescient President Manuel Quezon declares "I would rather have a government run like hell by Filipinos than a government run like heaven by Americans."

-- <span class=year>1941</span> Philippine Airlines’ maiden flight from Manila to Baguio is delayed for four hours.
+- <span class=year>1941</span> Asia's first national carrier Philippine Airlines’ maiden flight from Manila to Baguio is delayed for three hours while the crew try to wake up the hung-over pilot.

 ## Japanese Occupation (1941-1945)